-Note The downloaded Xpress Insight app archive file only includes those files and folders that are allowed by Xpress Insight.
-To download all of the files and folders in the project, open the File menu and click Download Project.
-The archive downloaded using this method may not be a valid Xpress Insight app archive.
+Note: The Xpress Insight app archive file only includes those files and folders that are allowed by Xpress Insight.
+To download all of the files and folders in the project, open the File menu and click Download Project, however this method may not provide a valid Xpress Insight app archive.